dvagere/personal/README.md

 # Diligence Vagere

-This project is my personal website and was created using ReactJs
+This project is my personal website and was created using ReactJs and deployed Netlify.